Oral Bacteria Linked to Alzheimer's

 Taking care of your general physical health.

-If you are unsure how to follow the MIND diet, use this Amazon link to see: The MIND Diet Plan and Cookbook.
-You will find that it is similar to the Mediterranean diet, with many delicious and easy to prepare meals.
+If you are unsure how to follow the MIND diet, read The MIND Diet Plan and Cookbook.
+(Ad) You will find that it is similar to the Mediterranean diet, with many delicious and easy to prepare meals.

-If you want to find some stimulating brain exercises, use this Amazon link to see a wide selection of brain game books to regularly give yourself a mental workout.
+If you want to find some stimulating brain exercises, you may also be interested in brain game books (Ad) to regularly give yourself a mental workout.

 If you are interested in learning more about dealing with common health problems as we age, where to retire in the US and overseas, financial planning, Social Security, Medicare, and more, use the tabs or pull-down menu at the top of the page to find links to hundreds of additional articles on this blog.